Chandan-devs-tech/Testing-practice/README.md

 # Testing-practice
-Write unit tests for a JavaScript app.
-Use AAA pattern for unit tests.
-Explain why testing code is important.
+### Use unit tests for a JavaScript app and AAA pattern for unit tests.
+Explained why testing code is important?